-“Children’s Church Lesson” This is a weekly Sunday School/Children’s church type lesson for parents to lead with small children.
-Please use this at home during this time when we are unable to offer our regular children’s church.
-Here is this week’s:
+“Children’s Church Lesson” This is a weekly Sunday School/Children’s Church type lesson for parents to lead with small children.
+Please use this at home during this time when we are unable to offer our regular Children’s Church.
+Here are this week’s suggestions:

 Wednesday Night Worship

 Wednesday Night Worship will be taking the month of April off.
 The next Wednesday Night Worship is scheduled for May 5.

 A Health Update From Pastor Mark

 My recovery from lung surgery is going well, just slower than I had hoped.
 I am gaining strength and learning to adjust to having 20% less lung capacity.
 From a surgical perspective all the cancer has been removed.
 From an oncological perspective that is not absolutely certain.
 I am being referred to the cancer center at UC Davis for more tests and to biopsy more lymph nodes to get a clearer picture of next steps.
 I am very thankful for all the prayers on our behalf, the cards, encouragement, and love.
 God has greatly blessed us.
 Blessed Easter!

 Click on this link for a video update from Pastor Mark: https://youtu.be/-yuBY6Nnxkw

 We are in need of volunteers for VBS 2021 as well as other Children’s Ministry areas.
 Please click on these links from Janis King…